Skip to content

 baseline-website.png

 Let’s showcase the capabilities of @tanstack/react-router by creating a new type-safe route.
 To do this, simply create an empty file at the following location: packages/game-ui/src/routes/game/index.tsx.
-Pay close attention to the dev server logs:
+You will notice the file is immediately updated.

 The @tanstack/react-router automatically has configured your new route and you will notice that the file you just created is already populated with the route path: